SoftDevCHD/DrawThatPublic/README.md

 **Optional Nice-to-have Stories**

 * User can name the teams.
+* User can pick number of teams.
 * User can select difficulty of words.
 * User can save multiple different games.
+* UI/UX improvements.
 * ...

 ### 2. Screen Archetypes